 Step 7: Line a cookie pan with parchment paper.
 I recommend using parchment paper instead of a baking spray to make scones.
 Line a baking sheet with parchment paper (this works much better than baking spray for scones).
 Roll each scone wedge in the cinnamon sugar mixture, making sure to coat all sides for maximum flavor in every bite.

 Step 8: Place each scone on the baking pan.
-Bake the scones for 20-25 minutes, depending on how thick and large you make your scone wedges.
+Bake the scones for 20 to 25 minutes, depending on how thick and large you make your scone wedges.
 You will see they are done when they are slightly golden.

-Step 9: Slide the parchment paper with the scones off the baking sheet onto a cooling rack.
-Enjoy when the scones are fully cooled.
+Step 9: Slide the parchment paper with the scones onto a cooling rack.
+Enjoy the scones when they are fully cooled.

 If you love cinnamon and sugar flavors, try my Gluten-Free Cinnamon Apple Scones!